TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

 ### Vectors

-In R, the basic data type is vector-like (like a series or linear array of values), which is different from most other programming languages.
+In R, the basic data type is vector-like (a series or linear array of values), which is different from most other programming languages.
 It is best to think a 'scalar' (that is, a single value, or variable holding a single value) in R as simply being a vector of length 1.